-NCLEJ has a strong and storied history of utilizing impact litigation to enforce the rule of law, protect entitlement to a wide range of public benefits, and further justice.
+NCLEJ has a long history of utilizing impact litigation to enforce the rule of law, protect entitlement to a wide range of public benefits, and further justice.

-- We use litigation in collaboration with low-income organizers and other advocates to ensure that low-wage workers’ rights are secure, people with disabilities have access to programs and services as guaranteed by the Americans with Disabilities Act, and low-income housing is free of disease-causing mold.
+- We use litigation: to enforce the rights and safety for low-wage workers; ensure that people with disabilities have access to programs and services as guaranteed by the Americans with Disabilities Act; and ensure public housing is free of toxic mold.
 We have also successfully litigated to stop fraudulent debt collection practices that target low-income people.

 - Litigation promotes the accountability of both government agencies and private actors, helps focus broader public attention on the injustices imposed on low-income people, reveals structural inequities, and can be an important part of broader campaigns to achieve economic justice.